OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card/README.md

 # 🐞 Creating a CSS-only Expanding Card

-This document details the creation of an expanding card using only CSS.
-No JavaScript is required!
-This effect utilizes CSS transitions and the `:hover` pseudo-class to create a smooth and visually appealing expansion on mouse hover.
+This document details a CSS-only technique for creating an expanding card effect.
+This effect is achieved purely through CSS transitions and transforms, without relying on JavaScript.
+This makes it lightweight, performant, and easily integrable into any project.

 **Description of the Styling:**

-The card starts in a compact state.
-On hover, the card expands horizontally, revealing more content.
-This is achieved using CSS transitions on the `width` property and strategically placed content within the card.
-We use a simple and clean design, focusing on the expanding functionality itself.
-The color scheme is intentionally minimalistic for clarity.
+The card utilizes a simple structure: a container element holding an image and a text section.
+On hover, the card expands horizontally, revealing more of the underlying text, while simultaneously subtly changing the background color.
+The transition is smooth and visually appealing, thanks to CSS transitions.

 **Full Code:**